-Have your say about what research is important and help put research into healthcare associated infections in the spotlight
+What research is important to help keep research into healthcare associated infections in the spotlight?

 James Lind Alliance - Priority Setting Partnership (Healthcare associated infections)